 The Nitrous Bottle

 A typical nitrous system has six main components.
 The first of these is the nitrous bottle.
 Nitrous oxide is stored as a liquid in a cylinder that’s referred to as a bottle.
 The most common size bottle is a 10 lb. bottle, although there are several sizes that can be used.
 The bottle is normally mounted at the rear of the vehicle, with the valve handle pointing to the front of the vehicle.
 The top of the bottle is generally higher than the bottom of the bottle.
 This positioning is important for a reason.
 Remember that nitrous oxide is stored as a liquid, so the goal is to have the pickup tube inside the bottle, fully immersed, so that there’s no interruption in the delivery of nitrous.
 As the vehicle launches, the front of it lifts.
 With the top-high/bottom/low set up, the pickup tube will remain immersed in the liquid nitrous.
-The illustration below shows an example of this.

 In some situations, it may be necessary, or desired, for the bottle to be oriented differently.
 In these cases, the pickup tubes positioning should be considered and altered if needed.
 In some circumstances, the pickup may even be removed, and the bottle mounted upside down.

 The nitrous feed line carries the nitrous from the bottle, through the trunk bottom, to the front of the car, stopping at the solenoids.
 This line will be routed under the car, and it’s important that it’s kept away from areas that may cause it to become damaged.
 You’ll also have a vent tube that connects to the bottle, which will be routed out of the car.
 Usually, this goes through the trunk bottom in the same manner as the feed line does.
 The vent tube allows the nitrous to exit the cabin of the car, should the bottle’s safety valve fail.
 An entire bottle of nitrous venting inside the car would be a very dangerous situation.